microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 ```
 * Oras Login

-The oras tool oras.exe is packed in our repo, users can directly use it for login as follows.
+The [oras](https://github.com/deislabs/oras) tool oras.exe is packed in our repo, users can directly use it for login as follows.

 ```
 >.\oras.exe login <registry> -u <username> -p <password>
 ```
-Users can also follow the [Oras](https://github.com/deislabs/oras) instruction for oras downloading and login.

 ## Push
 To push a template collection, the command is: